SMSC & British Values

 - DT – Food can be linked to other cultures e.g. Bread.
 Activities can be collaborative especially in practical settings.

 To see how PSHE and careers education is mapped out across the year, please click here.

 At Cliff Park Ormiston Academy we have embraced these values and they are reinforced regularly in the following ways:

-The Rule Of Law
+The Rule of Law

 The academy has an inclusive philosophy with pupil and parent questionnaires confirming that the overwhelming majority feel safe and secure.
 Bullying and extreme views in any form are condemned, with regular opportunities taken to reinforce this message and remind students how to stay safe.
 Indeed, whilst pupils are encouraged to know and understand their rights, they are also encouraged to recognise their responsibilities and to consider how they do both safely.
-E-safety, for instance, is incorporated into ICT lessons and is supported by our revised E-Safety Policy.
-Pupils are always encouraged to report any concerns they may have to the Pastoral Team.
+E-safety, for instance, is incorporated into ICT lessons and is supported by our revised ICT User Policy.
+Students are always encouraged to report any concerns they may have to the Pastoral Team.

-Mutual Respect And Tolerance
+Mutual Respect and Tolerance

 The academy actively promotes the value of “respect”.
 This is reiterated through our Behaviour for Learning Policy, as well as our curriculum and ethos in general.
 In particular, students are regularly involved in form time activities that explore a deeper understanding of religious beliefs and cultural diversity and which consider exactly what “respect” and “tolerance” means in practice.
 The academy has a number of excellent cultural visits and our students lead on fundraising events for local, national and international causes.